run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/mobile-and-field-service/apps/4biz-field-service-manual.md

 !!!
 Abstract "NOTE"

-    When logging into the CITSmart GO application, the first synchronization can take a few moments, because to work offline, you have to download all the requests and send the ones that have changed, so that the application works correctly.
+    When logging into the 4biz GO application, the first synchronization can take a few moments, because to work offline, you have to download all the requests and send the ones that have changed, so that the application works correctly.